anachrocomputer/avrTest/README.md

 This frequency may be measured as a means of verifying correct clocking of the AVR chip.

-On the ATtiny2313, ATmega328P and ATmega1284P, an RGB LED should switch between colours, including fully off and fully on (white).
+On the ATtiny2313 and ATmega328P, an RGB LED should switch between colours, including fully off and fully on (white).

+On the ATmega1284P, an RGB LED on the PWM pins should fade between colours.
+In addition, a 500Hz square wave should be generated on pin PB1.

-On the ATtiny1616, an RGB LED should fade between colours using PWM.
+On the ATtiny1616, an RGB LED on the PWM pins should fade between colours while another RGB LED on GPIO pins of PORTB will switch between colours.
 In addition, a 500Hz square wave should be generated on pin PA4.

 On the ATmega4809, an RGB LED on the PWM pins should fade between colours